-1.2.2 Public Contract Regulations 2015 (PCR 2015)
+1.2.2 Public Contract Regulations 2015 (PCR 2015) and Public Procurement Legislation

-The PCR 2015 set out procedures which must be followed before awarding a contract to suppliers of works, supplies or services, when its value exceeds set thresholds.
+The PCR 2015 and the proposed new Public Procurement legislation set out procedures which must be followed before awarding a contract to suppliers of works, supplies or services, when its value exceeds set thresholds.
 All contracts must comply fully with the requirements of PCR 2015.